1runeberg/OpenJam2017/README.md

 # OpenJam2017

-A simple VR wave shooter for the OpenJam 2017.
+A simple VR shooter for the OpenJam 2017.
 Theme is "Leave a Mark".
+Works on both Oculus Rift & the Vive-

-Made to test livestream and livecoding using hte Opensource RunebergVR plugin and the "open code" UE4 engine.
+Made to test livestream and livecoding using the Opensource RunebergVR plugin and the "open code" UE4 engine.

 In this series I will try to use mostly open source tools & assets or create one from scratch.
-This is nto meant to be a sphisticated game but is meant for "open" education purposes.
+This is not meant to be a sophisticated game but is meant for "open" education purposes.

 1. Goal:
-Shoot waves of targets which could either be benign or dangerous, player needs to "mark" them first via a continous gaze to see what's inside them and then destroying ones that are dangerous via a four laser beam sequence.

-Win condition:
-Stay alive until the end of song "The Spectre" (3:26) from ALan Walker which was made "copyright free" recently.

-Lose condition:
-Get hit x number of times

-2. Shooting Mechanic:
-Gaze shooting, one hand near the headset "marks" a target and when both hands are near the headset we fire four laser beams on the corners of the VR camera.
+Shoot falling icospheres/targets using your laser eyes (ala Cyclops of the X-Men), use the trigger of either motion controller to fire a four beam laser to targets.
+Do this to prevent the icospheres from touching the Octa "Mark" (Octagonal cloud below you) which shrinks each time an icosphere hits it.

+Survive until the end of the song "The Spectre" by Alan Walker (released copyright free) making sure you leave at least a portion of the Octa "Mark".
+If the entire mark is destroyed before the song ends, you lose the game.

+Game will automatically restart in its current iteration after 3 seconds after you win or lose.

+Have fun, challenge yourself to leave as big a mark as possible!

-3. Tools used:
+2. Tools used:
 - Unreal Engine 4
 - Runeberg VR Plugin
 - OBS - For livestreaming of all coding sessions